 The Company is not subject to any capital requirements imposed by a regulator or lending institution body, other than of the TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-The current capital resources are not currently sufficient to discharge its liabilities as at March 31, 2020.
-The Company will, in all likelihood, raise capital by public or private placements in fiscal 2021 for any future exploration.
+The Company expects that its current capital resources are sufficient to discharge its liabilities as at June 30, 2020.
+The Company raised additional capital in fiscal 2021 through non-brokered private placements for future exploration and working capital purposes.